akobbs/javascript-interview-questions/README.md

 ### What is a "hoisting"?

-Variable and function declarations are processed before any part your code is executed.
+Variables (defined with "var") and function declarations are processed before any part your code is executed.

 That statement has actually two parts: